 Teamwork is impossible if your team members can’t function effectively together, but team building exercises can help.
 The goal of team building exercises is to help members learn to embrace each other’s differences, rather than focus on dissimilarities that lead to conflict.
 Exercises also teach teams to work together and use communication to accomplish tasks through collaboration.

 What is the Point?

-Team-building, despite the common misconception given in television shows, isn't just meaningless activities designed to prevent employees from getting their work done.
+Team building, despite the common misconception given in television shows, isn't just meaningless activities designed to prevent employees from getting their work done.
 At least, it shouldn't be if done correctly.
-Team-building is the basis for successful communication, productivity, and trust - the factors that enable a company to be successful.
-Team activities should always be on your to do list!
+Team building exercises are the basis for successful communication, productivity, and trust - the factors that enable a company to be successful.
+Team building activities should always be on your to do list!

 While working next to the same people every day, it's easy to forget the importance of actually getting to know those around you.
 Building those relationships that dive past the cordial greetings are a crucial part to the well-being of employees as well as the company itself.
 This can overcome barriers that may occur within teams or bring alignment across the company, no matter its size.